Dodgers avoid season sweep by Reds with 8-1 win

 “When we played them in L.A., they were on a hot streak,” said Grandal, Cincinnati’s 2010 top amateur draft pick.
 “It didn’t really matter how we played.
 We were trying to figure out what to do with our guys.
 We had a lot of guys hurt.
 It seems like they played us hard all year.”

-Los Angeles began the day 1½ games behind NL West-leading Colorado and pulled within two games of St. Louis for the second NL wild card after the Cardinals lost to Pittsburgh 4-3.
+Los Angeles remained 1½ games behind NL West-leading Colorado and pulled within two games of St. Louis for the second NL wild card after the Cardinals lost to Pittsburgh 4-3.
 The Dodgers open a four-game series in St. Louis on Thursday.

 “That’s a big series for us,” said Grandal, who finished with three hits.
 “There’s a chance to make some moves in this series.”